 Whom to hire

 Let’s be frank.
 In every business, there are underqualified people and, very occasionally, less-than-scrupulous types.
 The editing of your manuscript is a huge project, one close to your heart, and a big monetary investment, so you want to make sure you’re hiring the right person and the right set of editorial services.
-Your editor should have a strong sense of ethics and a reasonable amount of experience and expertise in your genre.
+Your editor should have a reasonable amount of experience and expertise in your genre.
 Check his or her credentials and professional memberships, and try to get references.
 If you want to pay a little less and hire a novice, that’s fine, but be aware that with editors (just as with many things in life), you get the experience and quality you pay for.
 This is particularly true of fiction editing.